Prequal letters are worthless UNLESS they contain the following info and are backed up by evidence.

 2) Refer/Ineligible: The deal is dead.

-In fact, the application should never have been originated.
-The loan agent has wasted your time, soured a client’s confidence in you & cost you referrals.
+The application should never have originated.
+The loan agent wasted your time, soured a client’s confidence in you, and cost you referrals.

 In Closing

-Whether you are a listing agent or buyers broker, why accept a “pre-approval letter” & risk losing time, money & future referrals?
+Whether you are a listing agent or a buyer’s broker, why accept a “pre-approval letter” and risk losing time, money, and future referrals?

 Just demand a FULL “DU” loan approval from a buyer BEFORE accepting or making an offer.